JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems: Introduction

 This kind of variation undermines a basic assumption of LLM-as-a-judge evaluation: that the prompt template is an implementation detail, not a confounder.
 If two researchers pick slightly different templates and get systematically different rankings of the same models, they will draw different conclusions from the same underlying data.
 The judge stops being a measurement tool and starts being a noise source.

 Prompt sensitivity in LLMs as task-solvers has been studied extensively \citep{sclar2024quantifying,zhuo2024prosa,mizrahi2024state,razavi2025benchmarking}.
 The judge case is different.
 A judge does not generate an answer; it returns a label, often from a small finite set.
 Its sensitivity is therefore not about output fluency or content quality, but about decision stability across paraphrases.
 Three recent lines of work touch on this. \citet{thakur2024judging} note prompt complexity as a vulnerability among 13 judge models, but treat it as one of several biases rather than as a primary axis of measurement. \citet{arabzadeh2025human} examine prompt sensitivity in LLM-based relevance judgment, but on a single task with three judges. \citet{shi2024judging} study a related phenomenon (position bias in pairwise judges) across 12 models and 100,000 evaluation instances, but their concern is option ordering rather than instruction phrasing.
-None of these works define a standalone metric that future researchers can report on a new judge in a single line, the way one would report accuracy or F1.
+None of these works conducts a systematic study of prompt-paraphrase decision stability across multiple evaluation tasks with a fixed, reusable benchmark and a uniform reporting convention.

-We propose such a metric.
+We operationalize this stability as a simple, reportable score.
 The Judge Sensitivity Score (JSS) is defined as

-where $j$ is a judge model, $t$ is an evaluation task, $P$ is a set of paraphrase pairs $(p_i, p_i')$, and $\delta(a,b)=1$ if $a=b$ and $0$ otherwise.
+where $j$ is a judge model, $t$ is an evaluation task, $P_{t}$ is a task-specific set of \emph{prompt-paraphrase pairs} $(p_i, p_i')$, that is, evaluation instructions sharing the same evaluative intent on the same item but differing only in surface phrasing, and the indicator function $\delta(a,b)=1$ if $a=b$ and $0$ otherwise.
 JSS lies in $[0,1]$.
 A value of $1.0$ means the judge gave identical decisions on every paraphrase pair; a value below $0.8$ means the judge's verdict can be flipped on more than one in five items by rephrasing alone.
 The companion metrics we report (flip rate ($1-\mathrm{JSS}$), Cohen's $\kappa$ \citep{cohen1960coefficient}, and bootstrap 95\% confidence intervals \citep{efron1979bootstrap}) let readers separate raw agreement from chance-corrected agreement and quantify uncertainty.